Deep Learning for Free-Hand Sketch: A Survey

 \subsection{Sketch Datasets}

 Free-hand sketch datasets can be grouped in terms of: (i) single vs. multi-modal, and (ii) coarse vs. fine-grained.
-Single-modal datasets consist only of sketches and are typically used for recognition, sketch-sketch retrieval, grouping, segmentation and generation.
-Multi-modal datasets support cross-modal tasks by providing sketches paired with samples of from other modalities such as natural photo, 3D shape, text, or video.
+Single-modal datasets consist only of sketches and are typically used for recognition, sketch-sketch retrieval, grouping, segmentation, and generation.
+Multi-modal datasets support cross-modal tasks by pairing sketches with samples from other modalities such as natural photo, 3D shape, text, or video.
 These are mainly used for cross-modal retrieval/matching, or cross-modal generation/synthesis.
-Coarse grained datasets (\eg, TU-Berlin~\cite{eitz2012humans}, QuickDraw~\cite{ha2018sketchrnn}) are usually used for sketch recognition, sketch retrieval; while fine-grained datasets (\eg, QMUL Shoe~\cite{Yu_2016_CVPR}) provide fine-grained visual details and manual annotations.
+Coarse-grained datasets (\eg, TU-Berlin~\cite{eitz2012humans}, QuickDraw~\cite{ha2018sketchrnn}) are usually used for sketch recognition, sketch retrieval; while fine-grained datasets (\eg, QMUL Shoe~\cite{Yu_2016_CVPR}) provide fine-grained visual details and manual annotations.

 More specifically, coarse-grained single-modal datasets \cite{eitz2012sketch,ha2018sketchrnn} support sketch recognition and retrieval; while coarse-grained multi-modal datasets (\eg, QuickDraw-Extended \cite{dey2019doodle}) support category-level sketch-based image retrieval.
 Fine-grained single-modal datasets \cite{li2018universal,qi2019sketchsegnet+} support perceptual grouping, segmentation, and parsing.
 Fined-grained multi-modal datasets (\eg, QMUL Shoe~\cite{Yu_2016_CVPR}) provide the instance-level pairing information to support retrieval.